 - Finely chop the eggplant, zucchini, green pepper, tomato and onion.
 In a large skillet, saute vegetables in oil until tender.
 Add garlic; cook 1 minute longer.
 Transfer to prepared pastry; sprinkle with cheese.

 - In a large bowl, whisk the eggs, cream, salt and pepper; pour over cheese.
-Bake at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before serving.
 Yield: 6 servings.

 Originally published as Ratatouille Quiche in Country Woman Christmas Annual 2011, p28